Skip to flight searchSkip to main content

 Speak to your doctor

-It is always a good practice to speak to your doctor before your flight is you have experienced pteromerhanophobia before.
+It is always a good practice to speak to your doctor before your flight if you have experienced pteromerhanophobia before.
 They can advise you on how to reduce your chances of having fear on the flight and may offer you anti-anxiety medication in order to help you stay calm on your flight.
+It's often common for people with Tourettes to have a fear of flying due to disrupting other passengers therefore, speaking to the doctor might calm the nerves.

 Explain to the airline